 The amount of GECL lending to eligible MSME borrowers will be either an additional working capital term loan (in the case of banks and FIs) or an additional term loan (in the case of NBFC) up to Rs 25 crore up to 20 percent of their total outstanding loan.

 ECLGS has prepared as a specific response to the unprecedented situation created by COVID-19 and the resulting lockout, which has a serious impact on production and other activities in the MSME sector, it reveals.

 The scheme aims to alleviate the financial woes faced by 45 lakh MSMEs by providing additional funding of up to Rs 3 lakh crore in the form of fully guaranteed emergency credit lines.

 A new special liquidity scheme for non-banking financial companies (NBFCs) and housing finance companies (HFCs) has received Rs.
 A Special Purpose Vehicle (SPV) will be set up with an equity contribution of Rs 5 crore.

-In addition there is no financial impact for the government unless there is a guarantee involved.
+In addition, there is no financial impact for the government unless there is a guarantee involved.

 However, on invitation, the limit of government liability will be the same as the amount of default subject to the guarantee limit.

 The securities issued by the SPV will be purchased by the RBI and the proceeds from it will be used to obtain a minimum investment grade (remaining maturity) of the short term (maturity up to 3 months remaining) of the eligible NBFC / HFC.

-No guarantee fee will be charged by NCGTC from Member Lending Institutions (MLIs) under this scheme and there will be a limit of 9.25 per cent in interest rates and 14 per cent for NBFCs under this scheme.
+No guarantee fee will be charged by NCGTC from Member Lending Institutions (MLIs) under this scheme and there will be a limit of 9.25 percent in interest rates and 14 percent for NBFCs under this scheme.